-A team comprising Collins and Turner, Geyer Design and JMD landscape architects were appointed by University of Newcastle for the redevelopment of the Mathematics faculty and campus entry at the University’s Callaghan Campus.
+A team comprising Collins and Turner, Geyer Design and JMD landscape architects were appointed by the University of Newcastle for the redevelopment of the Mathematics faculty and campus entry at the University’s Callaghan Campus.

 Set amongst a campus landscape of mature eucalypts, the maths building was constructed in the 1960s as a red-brick building comprising an L shaped plan, grouped around a central courtyard.

-Working in close collaboration with the project and client team, Collins and Turner are responsible for the upgrade of the external building envelope; the reconfiguration of the central faculty entry and connected learning lab; new vertical circulation to enable equitable access throughout the building; as well as a new free-standing cafe pavilion that signals the building’s entry, and creates a new visual focus along a major thoroughfare through the campus.
+Working in close collaboration with the project and client team, Collins and Turner is responsible for the upgrade of the external building envelope; the reconfiguration of the central faculty entry and connected learning lab; new vertical circulation to enable equitable access throughout the building; as well as a new free-standing cafe pavilion that signals the building’s entry, and creates a new visual focus along a major thoroughfare through the campus.

 - University of Newcastle/Coffey